jbr-abo/SQL_With_Python/README.md

 ## Which additional data sources or business information do you think could be used to improve your solution?
 Based on the questions asked, I can say that there has been sufficient information.

+# NB: Please, note that I did not learn it in my university, rather I learnt it by myself.